Opening a Dispute Claisy: The Complete Guide to Quick Compensation

 • IF TRACKING IS NOT AVAILABLE VIA CLAISY, you will be asked for details of the pickup and proof of delivery (PoD) if applicable.

-This article is for information only and in no way replaces your contract and its specifics.
+This article is for informational purposes only and does not replace your contract or its specific terms and conditions.

 📎 Sample affidavits